 Oral health is not an isolated speciality and messages must be delivered in tandem with preventative general health messages.
 Health and Care Personnel provide an invaluable resource to oral health.
 They see the parents and child from birth, when the parents are open to receiving new health messages.
 They can give advice on diet, breast feeding and nutrition for the new-born baby and brushing as part of the general messages.
 Good habits can then be established at this early stage.
 It is far easier to set good habits than it is to change bad habits when the child is older.
 Residential Care staff see clients at the other end of the spectrum when the clients cannot provide for themselves.
 We understand that Health and Care Personnel are overworked and understaffed and we don’t want to burden them with any extra work, but feel these messages can be added on to those they are already giving, and they can hand out relevant leaflets.

-Our Oral Health Training seeks to provide updates to equip Health and Care Personnel to carry out their job armed with the correct knowledge.
-This should take about 1 hour and CPD can be offered.
+Our Oral Health training seeks to provide updates to equip Health and Care Personnel to carry out their job armed with the correct knowledge.
+This should take approximately 2.5 hours and all attendees will receive a certificate.
 We also supply leaflets to hand out.
-Our hope is that we can all promote health as a whole and the medical profession and the Oral Health Department can work very well together.
+The training is free of charge.
+Contact the team to book your training session, email@example.com or 01392 405705.